jdestradap/scheduler/README.md

 # Scheduler

-Scheduler is a appointment scheduling application, build it in order to manage scheduling appointments and booking at the Princeton-Plainsboro Teaching Hospital.
+Scheduler is an appointment scheduling application, that helps to manage scheduling appointments and booking at the Princeton-Plainsboro Teaching Hospital.

+Admin credentials:

+  email: lisa@koombea.com
+  password: cuddy